cdio/caio/doc/devel.md

   Q = 0.707 + (1.7 - 0.707) * res / 15

 ```
-where `res` is the 4-bits resonance value specified by the user.
+where `res` is the 4 bits resonance value specified by the user.

 ### other bugs: